Although visiting Kyoto should be on your Japan itinerary, there are also amazing day trips from Kyoto that should not be missed.

 READ MORE: Check out our perfect Kyoto itinerary blog post!

 Here’s Our Guide to the Best Day Trips from Kyoto

-From historic sites like Himeji Castle to natural wonders like Amanohashidate, Japan’s third-largest city of Osaka, and sites of historic cultural majesty like Miyajima, there is so much that can easily be reached from Kyoto in a single day.
+From historic sites like Himeji Castle to natural wonders like Amanohashidate, Japan’s third-largest city of Osaka, the Pacific port city of Nagoya, and sites of historic cultural majesty like Miyajima, there is so much that can easily be reached from Kyoto in a single day.

 These day trips from Kyoto are all beautiful, unique, and easy to do.

 Kyoto station is well connected to many other train stations around Japan.
 A quick, scenic train ride will bring you to most of these amazing places.

 With a Japan Rail Pass, you can easily hop around the country for a cheaper price than you would if you just bought

 individual tickets.
 If you’re going to be doing lots of train travel, definitely consider getting a JR Pass.

 The city of Nara was once also the capital of Japan during the, appropriately named, Nara period.

 Today, Nara is best known for its enormous park filled with thousands of tame, beautiful deer that roam the area freely.